 The power to choose

 If you are not selected in the MOST lottery, that doesn't mean you can't choose a school for your child.
-Many private schools offer financial aid of their own (including these schools that offer significant aid to those who qualify), and there are actually a lot of options within Shelby County Schools, including the following:
+Many private schools offer financial aid of their own, and there are actually a lot of options within Shelby County Schools, including the following:

 General Choice Transfers

-To transfer to a non-optional school that you are not zoned for, you will need to participate in the General Choice Transfer process.
-There is no longer a lineup for this, but instead there is an online process in mid-February, and continuing through March.
+To transfer to a non-optional school that you are not zoned for, you will need to participate in the General Choice Transfer process, which as of 2018, is combined with the Optional Schools application process.
 While there is no lineup, it's still first-come, first-served, so be online right at the announced start time if you're hoping for a spot in a popular school.